Rise-Software/Rise-Media-Player/readme.md

 Installers or packages aren't available yet.
 If you want to try it, open the project in Visual Studio and deploy the solution.

-\*Streaming services are not available yet.
+\*Streaming services are not available yet, nor will be until release.
+Some stresming services may require a premium level account or equivalent.
+Terms apply.
+Some services may use their website counterparts, so local downloading may not be available.
 \*\*Windows 10 1809 (Minimum); Windows 11 21H2 (Recommended), UWP Toolkit & Windows 10 SDK